The Puppet Labs Issue Tracker has Moved: https://tickets.puppetlabs.com

 At that time I could not figure out what was causing this, but with Mountain Lion almost released, I decided to look a second time (because users not able to change their own password doesn’t really sit well with me).
 After comparing two user plists from /var/db/dslocal/nodes/Default/users/ (one created with puppet, and one using system Preferences), I discovered that the puppet-created one was missing the ‘dsAttrTypeNative’ fields (to be precise: writers_LinkedIdentity, writers_UserCertificate, writers_hint, writers_jpegphoto, writers_passwd and writers_realname).
 I guess these fields control who can write the mentioned field (in the System Preferences generated user, these fields were set to the actual username).
 After adding these fields to my puppet-generated user with dscl, I can now change the password and the picture of that user.

 Although it’s possible to set the various attributes using dscl in a few execs, I suppose it’s cleaner to add it to the directoryservice provider.

 We installed Lion using puppet 2.7.6, but the same behavior is present in 2.7.18.

-#2 Updated by Gary Larizza almost 2 years ago
+#2 Updated by Gary Larizza about 2 years ago

 The reason this is happening is because changing/creating a password in 10.7 in the directoryservice provider requires opening up the user’s plist on disk, injecting our keys, and serializing it back to disk.
 It’s not ideal.
 A better way is to call dscl to directly change just the password attribute (which is what I’m working on at the moment).
 My changes to the provider should accomodate this.
 I’ll add myself as a watcher.